 Lesson #3: Plan it now!

 To develop your small business, you need an extensive investment of time and money.
 In order to effectively grow your business, you need to create a solid plan.
 Figure out what needs to be done first, and when, and if you need to invest in more resources.
 It will ensure that you not only stick to your expansion schedule, but also spend your resources wisely and appropriately.

 Lesson #4: If you need more money to grow, look for financing support

 Before you ask some financial institutions for funding, you need to check your company’s financial condition first.
 Analyze your financial situation and see if you have enough internal funds to start your expansion efforts.
 If you don’t have enough to grow your business, look for working capital loan products.
 These days, there are different ways to get working capital loans – especially for small businesses.
-Banks are no longer the only SME loan providers, you can look at crowdfunding and P2P lending.
+Banks are no longer the only SME loan providers, you can look at crowdfunding and P2P lending as alternative financing options.

 Lesson #5: Be patient!

 Growing a small business takes time.
 While it doesn’t sound encouraging, it’s likely you will make a couple of mistakes along the way.
 But be patient.
 Be diligent.
 And persevere.
 Pay attention to the small details.